carbonable-labs/moro/README.md

 Madara is designed to empower a multitude of projects, fueling growth within the Starknet ecosystem.

+## Moro

+**Moro** is the carbonable fork of [Madara](https://github.com/keep-starknet-strange/madara) to enable carbon compensation at sequencer core's level.

+Use it to create a carbon neutral chain/appchain.

+### 📝 Todo
+- [ ] Deploy carbonable-protocol in Moro genesis
+- [ ] Buy order every 100 blocks to compensate those blocks transactions
+- [ ] Split tx fees (95% for the sequencer host and 5% to compensate)
+- [ ] Upgrade starknet's pallet to calculate the amount required to compensate last block

 ## 🌟 Features

 - Starknet sequencer 🐺